Equinor ASA – Annual report – 31 December 2024

 Accounting assumptions

 Climate considerations are included in the impairment calculations directly by estimating the CO₂ taxes in the cash flows.
 Indirectly, the expected effect of climate change is also included in the estimated commodity prices where supply and demand are considered.
-The prices also have effect on the estimated production profiles and economic cut-off of the projects.
+The prices also have an effect on the estimated production profiles and economic cut-off of the projects.
 Furthermore, climate considerations are a part of the investment decisions following Equinor’s strategy and commitments to the energy transition.

-Norway’s Climate Action Plan for the period 2021-2030 (Meld.
-St 13 (2020-2021)) which assumes a gradually increased CO₂ tax (the total of EU ETS + Norwegian CO₂ tax) in Norway to 2,000 NOK/tonne in 2030 is used for impairment calculations of Norwegian upstream assets.
+The CO₂-tax assumptions used for impairment calculations of Norwegian upstream assets are based on Norway’s Climate Action Plan for the period 2021-2030 (Meld.
+St 13 (2020-2021)), assuming a gradually increased CO₂ tax (the total of EU ETS + Norwegian CO₂ tax) in Norway to 2,000 NOK/tonne (real 2020) in 2030.We apply carbon price assumptions for all Equinor’s assets, also for assets in countries outside EU where CO2 is not already subject to taxation or where Equinor has not established specific estimates.

 Sensitivities

-Assuming a reasonably possible 30% decline in commodity price forecasts over the assets’ lifetime could result in an illustrative impairment recognition of approximately USD 10 billion before tax effects.
-See note 3 Climate change and energy transition for possible effect of using the prices in a 1.5oC compatible Net Zero Emission by 2050 scenario and the Announced Pledges.
+Significant downward adjustments in Equinor’s commodity price assumptions would result in impairment losses on certain producing and development assets, including intangible assets subject to impairment assessment, while an opposite adjustment could lead to impairment-reversals.
+Assuming a reasonably possible 30% decline in commodity price forecasts over the assets’ lifetime could result in an illustrative impairment recognition of approximately USD 6 billion before tax effects.
+See note 3 Climate change and energy transition for possible effect of using the prices in a 1.5ºC compatible Net Zero Emission by 2050 scenario and the Announced Pledges scenario as estimated by the International Energy Agency (IEA).

 The illustrative impairment sensitivities above are based on a simplified method, which assumes no changes to other input factors.
-However, Equinor notes a price reduction of 30% or those representing Net Zero Emission scenario and Announced Pledges Scenario would likely impact business plans and other factors used in estimating an asset’s recoverable amount.
+However, Equinor notes that a price reduction of 30% or those representing Net Zero Emission scenario and Announced Pledges Scenario would likely impact business plans and other factors used in estimating an asset’s recoverable amount.
 The correlated changes reduce the stand-alone impact of the price sensitivities.
 Changes in such input factors would likely include a reduction in the cost level in the oil and gas industry and offsetting foreign currency effects, which has historically occurred following significant changes in commodity prices.